mibohl/2024_Evolution_Suisse/docs/documentation/protocols.md

 ## Determination of phage titer by qPCR
 1. Spin down your samples at 8’000 xg for 2 min to remove bacteria and other contaminants
 2. Transfer supernatant to a new tube.
 Phages can be stored at 4ºC for further use (note that phage titer will gradually decrease over time)
-3. Prepare the qPCR reaction mix as follows (see Supplementary XX for oLS-1662 and oLS-1663):
+3. Prepare the qPCR reaction mix as follows:

 | Reagent  | Volume (µL) |